sign-in use-cases are user-benefitting reasons to implement IndieAuth on your personal site so others can sign-in into it.

 Perhaps you want only some people to see your geo-checkins.

-Thus if a user signs into your site and is on a whitelist, you can show more posts to them on the home page, or allow access to permalinks to non-public posts.
+Thus if a user signs into your site and is on an allow list, you can show more posts to them on the home page, or allow access to permalinks to non-public posts.

 See also: private posts